ForestSAT 2028: Request for Proposals

 200 in person

-Traditionally, one or more journal special issues or special sections have been published from papers presented at ForestSAT conferences.
-For example, ForestSAT 2012 and 2014 secured special issues in Remote Sensing of Environment and the European Journal of Remote Sensing.
-The host committee may also suggest a journal in their country for those contributions made in the local language.
+In keeping with tradition, ForestSAT conferences often lead to one or more journal special issues or sections featuring selected papers.
+ForestSAT 2012 and 2014, for example, secured special issues in Remote Sensing of Environment and the European Journal of Remote Sensing.
+Host committees may also propose regionally relevant journals, including those accepting contributions in the local language.

-If you are interested in hosting ForestSAT2028, we invite you to submit a proposal (up to 4 pages) that addresses the items described below.
+If you are interested in hosting ForestSAT2028, we encourage you to submit a proposal (up to 4 pages) that addresses the items described below.

 All questions and submissions should be directed to forestsat@forestsat.com.